bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

 1. Open the _Toolbox_ pane.
 You can do this from the _View_ menu.

-1. From the _Toolbox_ chose _Table_ and draw a table on the big, empty and white canvas on the Design tab:
+1. From the _Toolbox_ choose _Table_ and draw a table on the big, empty and white canvas on the Design tab:

     ![Adding a table](../images/reportingservices/rs-add-table.png)